countable-web/open-source-corporation/hr/README.md

 ### Set up a Timesheet

   * Make your own copy this [Google Sheet](https://docs.google.com/spreadsheets/d/1fzO2pLqXMKpUPgQOxvCdTpvrFzvizq-NOh8i7EijY7Q/edit#gid=33) (sorry this is currently not open source) and share it with only your manager.
   * Filling out your timesheet every day is required.
-Include at least one of: references to issues in Trello, Commit IDs, or concise descriptions of work done.
+Please include a few words of description which indicate specific things you worked on for most of that day.
+Between 3 and 20 words is the right level of detail.
+Also include at least one of: references to issues in Trello, Commit IDs.

 ### Environment